07/24/2019 at 19:25 •

 - port Teensy Audio Library to Circle

-- AudioInjector Octo
+- figger out and implement driver for AudioInjector Octo

 Ultimately, everything I am doing is related to my goal of creating a rPi Bare Metal vGuitar Rig.
 On hackaday, that project will contain my commitments to the architecture and design of the rig, and will likely reference a number of specific sub-projects that add levels of detail about the pieces and parts that make up the full rig.
 The full project, I believe, will be too complicated to present in it's entirety in a single hackaday project.
 So for the rPi Bare Metal vGuitar Rig, I envision a number of pages and projects that will, when taken as a whole, explain the final thing that I (hope to) create.